PrabhanjanJois/Weather-app-CC-react-typescript/README.md

 - Weather API
 - Countries API

-The application has is been included with tests and the components are been run with the tests.
+The application has is been included with tests and the components are been run with the <b>tests</b>.
 The snapshots of the tests are been uploaded in the <b> SnapShots </b> folder above.
 \
 \
 <b>_INSTALLATION/STEP-UP STEPS_:</b>